What is Kratom? What is it Used For?

 On the other hand, if you take one dose daily — even if it’s a relatively large dose — your body has much more time to return to baseline.
 You will likely be able to avoid the process of downregulation for longer if you’re just using a single dose.

 However, even with just a single daily dose, it’s possible to build up a significant tolerance and dependence.
-The only way to really avoid addiction is to avoid daily use or to supplement with potentiators which we discuss in another article.
+The only way to really avoid addiction is to avoid daily use or to supplement with potentiators.

 Previous Opiate Addiction